-Database Backup (DBS) allows you to restore database backups to self-managed databases, ApsaraDB databases, or DBS sandbox instances.
+Database Backup (DBS) allows you to restore database backups to on-premises databases, cloud databases, or DBS sandbox instances.

-At least one data backup is complete.
-For more information, see Configure a backup schedule.
+At least one database backup is complete.
+For more information, see Back up databases.

-This example describes only a general procedure for restoring databases.
+- This example describes only a general procedure for restoring databases.
 The specific restoration procedure varies based on database engines.
-For more information about configuration examples for different database engines, see Backup and restore scenarios.
+For more information about the backup and restoration scenarios for different database engines, see Backup and restoration overview.

 - Log on to the DBS console.

 - In the left-side navigation pane, click Backup Schedules.
 On the Backup Schedules page, select a region in the upper-left corner.